vviper8888/my-very-minimal-python-projects/README.md

 Some of my python "utility" projects that are pretty much useless.
-Enjoy, maybe.
+Enjoy, maybe. \n idk how markdown files work so